ConnectBox/connectbox-pi/docs/rebuilding_packages.md

     mkdir conf

-Then, in the file `conf/distributions`, place the following:
+Then, in the file `conf/distributions`, place the following (where 92F3A749 is your signing key):

     Codename: jessie-backports
     Components: main
     Architectures: armhf
     SignWith: 92F3A749

-Also place `ask-passphrase` in the file `conf/options` (otherwise reprepro will fail without obvious explanation when it can't sign the repo)
+Also place `ask-passphrase` in the file `conf/options` (otherwise reprepro will fail without obvious explanation when it can't sign the repo because it doens't have the password to your signing key)

 And finally, add your custom packages to the repo: